 - Each September, pupils from Year 1 to Year 6 apply for the post of year group Digital Leaders.
 From the many applicants two ‘Digital Leaders’ are selected for each year group and these children become the voices of Computing at Birchwood.
 Through the Digital Leaders programme, which meets monthly with the Computing Subject Lead, pupils learn new skills and research current information becoming ‘experts’ in their field.
 Covering topics including programming, online safety, and technical helpers, they lead assemblies where they impart their knowledge to their peers, teaching staff, parents and governors.

 - We have a strong link with Adastral Park, Martlesham.
-The park is home to BT's innovation labs and Innovation Martlesham (an established and growing cluster of over 100 high-tech ICT companies) as well as educational initiatives such as the Tommy Flowers Institute.
+The park is home to BT's innovation laboratories and Innovation Martlesham (an established and growing cluster of over 100 high-tech ICT companies) as well as educational initiatives such as the Tommy Flowers Institute.
 Each year group in Key Stage Two attends an event to support STEM and the Computing Curriculum.
 Events include the ‘Crumble Robots Taster Day’.
 This interactive day gives pupils a taste of programming robots to undertake a variety of tasks, showing them that robots can be used across the curriculum.
 These event days encourage creativity, teamwork, problem-solving, and reasoning and develop learning powers.
 Other events include ‘Computational Thinking’, ’British Science Week’ and ‘Rescue Simulation’.